Mitsubishi Pajero Sport: Indonesia

 The third-generation Pajero Sport was launched in Indonesia on 29 January 2016, in three trim levels: GLX, Exceed and Dakar; it is powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.
 From launch, it was initially a CBU model imported from Thailand.
 Since April 2017, it is locally assembled at the PT Mitsubishi Motors Krama Yudha Indonesia (MMKI) plant in Bekasi, West Java, starting for the Dakar variants and the lower variants followed at a later date.

+The Rockford Fosgate Edition variant based on the Dakar trim was made available in April 2018.
+Only 1,000 units were produced, which added the Rockford Fosgate subwoofer.

+In July 2019, the Rockford Fosgate Black Edition variant was released, features black forged rims, grille, roof rail, and Rockford Fosgate subwoofer, with limited run of 1,000 units.
+On 24 August 2020, the Rockford Fosgate Black Edition variant was reintroduced, with the same specifications as 2019.

 The first facelifted model debuted on 16 February 2021 with the same variants as the pre-facelift model.

+The Elite Limited Edition variant based on the Premium Package trim was launched in Indonesia on 9 May 2024.
+Based on Dakar 2WD, the variant also comes two-tone white colour with black accent such as on the grille, roof, black forged rims, front and under garnish, roof spoiler and mirrors.
+Only 800 units of the variant were produced, all units were finished in white.

 The second facelifted model debuted on 17 July 2024 at the 31st Gaikindo Indonesia International Auto Show.
+The remaining variants remain unchanged.

 Philippines

 In the Philippines, the Pajero Sport is marketed as the Montero Sport and it was launched on 20 January 2016.
 It was initially available in four variants: GLS 4x2 (8-speed automatic), GLS Premium 4x2 (8-speed automatic), GLS 4x4 (6-speed manual), and GT 4x4 (8-speed automatic).
 All trim levels are powered by the 2.4-litre 4N15 MIVEC VGT diesel engine.
 The entry-level GLX 4x2 (6-speed manual) trim was added in December 2016.

 The first facelift Montero Sport was launched on 4 October 2019, in GLX, GLS and GT grades.
 The Black Series grade was added in January 2022.
 The second facelift model was released in June 2024.
-The GT grade was replaced by the Black Series in both 4x2 and 4x4 drivetrains, all grades received an redesigned front end and lower bumper, and redesigned turbine-style 18" alloy wheels with gloss black finish for the Black Series models.
+The GT grade was replaced by the Black Series in both 4x2 and 4x4 drivetrains, all grades received a redesigned front end and lower bumper, and redesigned turbine-style 18" alloy wheels with gloss black finish for the Black Series models.
 The trim level choices for the second facelift model are the base GLX (manual only), mid-spec GLS and Black Series (both automatic only).